perl6-community-modules/messagepack-pm6/README.md

     - Tomoki Aonuma <uasi@99cm.org>

-Now maintained by the Perl6 Community.
+Now maintained by the Raku Community.

 ## Copyright

 2010-2011 Tomoki Aonuma <uasi@99cm.org>

-2014-2016 The Perl6 Community
+2014-2016 The Raku Community

 ## See also